Breast Implant Health Check in Edinburgh

 How long do breast implants typically last?

-Most manufacturers suggest consideration of replacement after 10-15 years.
-The NHS notes that breast implants are not guaranteed to last a lifetime.
-The risk of complications increases significantly after 7-10 years.
+Most manufacturers suggest consideration of replacement after 10–15 years.
+Implants are not guaranteed to last a lifetime, and the risk of complications increases significantly after 7–10 years.

 Is ultrasound better than MRI for checking breast implants?

-While MRI offers the highest sensitivity for detecting ruptures, high-quality ultrasound provides excellent results at a fraction of the cost.
-Our Canon Aplio Me scanner represents the latest in ultrasound technology.
+MRI offers the highest sensitivity for detecting ruptures, but high-quality ultrasound provides excellent results at a fraction of the cost.
+Our Canon Aplio Me scanner represents the latest in ultrasound technology and is sensitive enough for most monitoring purposes.
+If your case needs MRI to settle a question, your consultant will tell you so.

 I have textured Allergan implants — should I have them removed?

-UK health authorities do not recommend the removal of textured implants in asymptomatic women.
+UK health authorities do not recommend the removal of textured implants in asymptomatic patients.
 However, regular monitoring is strongly advised.
-Our specialists can discuss your individual risk factors and options.
+Our specialists will discuss your individual risk factors and options at your appointment.

 How often should I have my breast implants checked?

-We recommend establishing a baseline scan at 2-3 years, then following FDA guidance of every 2-3 years thereafter.
+Establish a baseline scan at 2–3 years after your original surgery, then follow FDA guidance of every 2–3 years thereafter.
 We may recommend more frequent monitoring based on individual clinical factors, implant type, or if concerns arise.
 Textured implants may need more frequent monitoring.

 Very positive experience